paritoshraval100/PJRSignatureDemo/README.md

 Why it is useful to you and what is new in it ?
 ===============================================================

-It is an well structured components , The demo contains Model View Controller design pattern,It is using beizer path for drawing signature which is very fast and you can also get image of your signature.
+It is a well structured components , The demo contains Model View Controller design pattern,It is using beizer path for drawing signature which is very fast and you can also get image of your signature.

 **What is new ?**